SmickDibbly/epm/README.md

 ./epm
 ```

+A longer explanation follows.
 From the zigil/build/ directory, run the shell command:

 ```Shell
 make --file=linux.mk